walkercraig/walkercraig/_posts/2026/2026-03-03-the-author-is-dead-long-live-the-author.md

 layout: post
 image: /assets/images/posts/2026/baudrillardscandles.png
 tag: [ Letters ]
-title: The Author is dead.
-Long live the Author.
+title: The Author is Dead.
+Long Live the Author.
 excerpt: A culture that cannot remember where ideas came from cannot evaluate where ideas should go.
 ---